William the Lion: Early life

 William was born around 1142, during the reign of his grandfather King David I of Scotland.
-His parents were the king's son Henry and Ada de Warenne.
+His parents were Henry of Scotland, a younger son of David I, and Ada de Warenne, a daughter of the powerful Anglo-Norman lord William de Warenne, 2nd Earl of Surrey and Elizabeth of Vermandois, Countess of Leicester, herself a granddaughter of Henry I of France.
 William was around 10 years old when his father died in 1152, making his elder brother Malcolm the heir apparent to their grandfather.
 From his father, William inherited the Earldom of Northumbria.
 David I died the next year, and William became heir presumptive to the new king, Malcolm IV.
 In 1157, William lost the Earldom of Northumbria to Henry II of England.